 I prayed a lot about it.
 Scared to death to show my story to the world.

-God was showing me I could monetize my blog and make money from it.
+God was showing me I could monetize my blog and make money online from it.
 “What’s the harm?”
 I thought to myself.
 If no one reads my blog and it goes no where, at least I can try it.
 Put myself out there a little bit and try…see what the Lord decides to do.

 Maybe He will provide financially some money through this.
 And I started to see that I could make a little money from it.
 My eyes were being opened to the potential of what a blog could do.